leafo/tableshape/README.md

 ```

 The results of tag matches are stored in the *state* object, an table that is
-passed throughought the entire type check.
+passed throughout the entire type check.
 The state is returned at the end of
 a type check as the first return value on a successful match.

 If no state is used, then `true` is returned.